rkumar/cetus/README.md

 cetus
 =====

-lightning-fast file navigator
+Lightning-fast file navigator.

+Open or page a file using hotkeys, rather than pressing ARROW keys repetitively (although that is supported also.)

+Many file actions are supported.

+Scripts may be executed for selected files thus extending functionality.

-Tested with ruby 2.5
+Tested with ruby 2.6

-Latest changes:
+### Latest changes:

-2019-03-26 - Reading up 'LS_COLORS' and coloring filenames. v0.1.30
+2019-04-23 - Major cleanup and rewrite, once again show highlighted row.
+V 0.2.0 2019-03-26 - Reading up 'LS_COLORS' and coloring filenames. v0.1.30
 2019-03-24 - Major refactoring and cleanup. v 0.1.29
 2019-03-04 - q is quit key, not Q
            - show directories first, then files.
-           - trying not to pollute main screen/terminal with listings (i.e. use alt screen)
            - C-s to select (toggle) current file

 2018-03-12 - now using LEFT and RIGHT arrow keys to go down into a directory, or up to higher directory.
-Also, pressing RIGHT ARROW on a file with open the file.
+Also, pressing RIGHT ARROW on a file will open the file.
 Previously RIGHT and LEFT arrows would move to next or previous columns, i have put this on left and right square bracket.

-2018-03-13 - unable to push new gem 0.1.16 to rubygems.

 ## Selecting a file